harshitgoel96/pteron-pcb/README.md

 ## Important
 The PCB and the case have been tested with MX Switches.
-Alps support will not be added in the case.

 ### PCB compatibility matrix
 | PCB version | MX Support | Alps Support | Choc support |